Lecturer Specialist - S3

-As an alumni of Post Graduate (Ph.D) scholarship program from the Ministry of Research, Technology and Higher Education’s at School of Design, Creative Industries, Queensland University of Technology (QUT) in Brisbane, Australia, her research interests were related to innovation, design thinking, social entrepreneurship, ethical business practices and sustainable living and compassionate design.
-Furthermore, her research was focus on the design development processes and design collaboration, especially in Micro, Small and Medium Enterprises (MSMEs) business sustainability.
-Her expertise is including 30 years of experiences as a professional career in overall interior design business, such as design consultant, design contractor, retail, procurement, property management, and business development.
+Titi Indahyani is a Faculty Member at Interior Design Department, School of Design, Bina Nusantara University, Jakarta, Indonesia.
+She received a scholarship from Indonesian Ministry of Research, Technology and Higher Education (DIKTI) to study for a Ph.D program at School of Design, Creative Industries Faculty, Queensland University of Technology (QUT) in Brisbane, Australia and graduated in 2018.
+Her research interests were related to innovation, design thinking, social entrepreneurship, ethical business practices and sustainable living.
+Furthermore, her research was focus on the design development processes and design collaboration, especially in Micro, Small and Medium Enterprises’ (MSMEs) business sustainability.
+Her current research are related to the development of a virtual learning spaces, tourism village development through creative industries sectors, and also the use of waste materials for interior, furniture and interior accessories design for more added values of MSMEs’ products.
+Her expertise is including more than 30 years of experiences as a professional career in overall interior design business, such as design consultant, design construction, retail, procurement, property management, and business development.